SweQuant/site/packages/README.md

 ```

 The hook simply calls `node scripts/build-bundle.js auto`, so every merge updates `packages/bundle.css` with a fresh stamp ready for publishing.

+### Adding new CSS modules

+When you introduce a fresh chunk of CSS, drop it in its own file inside this directory and add the filename to the `modules` array in `scripts/build-bundle.js`.
+Regenerate `bundle.css` with the build script afterwards so the bundle stays in sync with the standalone modules.

 ### Recommended Webflow head snippet